Zap templates

 Zapier app directory

-Manage Your Zap templates
+Manage your Zap templates

 Filter through your Zap templates by status on the left sidebar, click a Zap template to edit it, or select the gear icon on the right of a Zap template to copy its public link, test it, or delete it.